-Candidate registers for a minimum of six credits of ME 600 (see Section III.13 above) and submits a thesis following the procedures specified by the Graduate School.
-These six credits of ME 600 count toward meeting requirements 1 and 2 above, but not toward meeting requirement 3.
-Any additional 600 credits cannot be counted toward meeting degree course-credit requirements.
+Six credits of ME 600 and/or ME 610 are required (see Section III.13 above), and the student submits a thesis following the procedures specified by the Graduate School.
+These six credits of ME 600/610 count toward meeting requirements 1 and 2 above, but not toward meeting requirement 3.
+Any additional 600/610 credits cannot be counted toward meeting degree course-credit requirements.
 This option therefore requires at least 24 additional course credits, of which a minimum of 12 credits must be at the 500 level, and a minimum of 12 credits must be eligible 400- or 500-level Mechanical Engineering courses.
 ME 596 does not count towards meeting the requirements for the thesis option.